Should I buy life insurance before or after I pay off my debts?

 In an ideal world, the answer would always be "Right now.
 Stop reading this blog post, buy it and come back."
 But that’s not always how things work.
 You might not need life insurance, or you might not be able to afford it.Or you think you’re not able to afford it.

-We’ve talked before about how the cost of term life insurance is overestimated by a lot of people.
-Other people might think that life insurance conflicts with their other financial priorities.
+We’ve talked before about people overestimate the cost of term life insurance.
+Other people might think life insurance conflicts with their other financial priorities.
 That’s why this tweet to finance guru Dave Ramsey caught our attention:

 @DaveRamsey We have 4 kids and currently on baby step 2, should I get term life insurance now or wait until we're debt free?